 But the place has been filmed.
 By no less than Terry Gilliam.
 In no less than Twelve Monkeys.
-I know this, not because I’m LexisNexis-like with behind-the-scenes knowledge (I’m not), nor because I’m a Gilliam fan (I am), but because there was a big sign in one of the wings explaining this and showing a picture of Bruce Willis and Brad Pitt doing that acting thing that everyone seems to enjoy so much these days.
+In one of the wings was a big sign explaining this and showing a picture of Bruce Willis and Brad Pitt doing that acting thing that everyone seems to enjoy so much.
 And a pic of Buscemi in headphones recording the audio tour.
 The placard says, “Yes, we kept the dregs of society far away from the law abiding.
 Yes, we housed Al Capone.
 Sure, Charles Dickens and Alexis de Tocqueville found the place worth visiting.
 But, man, Brad Pitt was here.”
 The prison seems to get a kick out of all this, because it’s not shy about hocking its availability as a film location on its web site.

-Besides the expected displays on the history of the place and its inmates, scattered throughout the cells and hallways and yards were art installations by, I guess, local artists.
+Besides the expected displays on the history of the place and its inmates, scattered throughout the cells and hallways and yards were art installations.
 This is a great idea in conception.
 Let’s face it, I don’t care how architecturally or historically significant a prison might be, it’s still just rows upon rows of small cells.
 Here, though, they fill empty spaces and random cells with various art projects that take advantage of the geometry and history of the place.
-Not a single one impressed me, unfortunately, although that might just mean that the projects were completely valid.
-I think they rotate them seasonally, anyway, so you might have a better experience with that aspect of the place.
-When I was there, displays included statues of white cats, unobtrusive red steel pipes, and TVs showing film clips of prison movie scenes.
-Fortunately, there were always signs explaining the art in much more artistic ways than the actual art itself.
-Go here so I don’t have to write anymore about this.

 One of the big reasons a person usually visits ESP is to see Al Capone’s cell.
 Guess what we almost missed?
 No, seriously.
 Guess.
 All right.
 I’ll just tell you.
 We walked right past Alphonse’s cell, which is set near the hub...which probably meant we passed it more than once.
-It’s okay, though.
-Didn’t care much to see it anyway.
-Al Capone’s motives for crime were money and power.
-And that’s way too understandable to be in any degree intriguing to me.
-That’s also why we didn’t choose his mug.
-Still sticking with me on that one?
-Good.
-Pay-off imminent.
 You can’t walk into his cell, but you can view it through one of those slots they probably slid dinner trays through.
 It was furnished.
 Looked comfortable.
 I’d have no problem staying there on a business trip.
-That was all there was to it, though.
-Those who don’t care are not disappointed.

 In closing, I must mention my hotel.
 It was actually a bit dingy, but the discount was rare.
 And I hesitate to bring up the deal because in 100 years when people are still reading this article as a classic of its form, it might not make any sense.
 All for less price than an actual regular night of lodging, we got one night of lodging, two tickets to ESP, and a free mug from the penitentiary gift shop.
 It’s advertised on ESP’s web site.
 Be sure and tell ’em Large Marge sent ya.
 Witness the mug we chose, though.
 Remember those silent, hooded prisoners shuffling around like anonymous damned souls?
 Little did one of them know his torment was destined for coffee muggery.
 Damned spookier than any "Terror Behind the Walls" event the place throws to celebrate Halloween or any of those paranormal-type reality shows that like to film there all the time.
 And guaranteed to cure coffee addiction.

-Anyway, ESP’s worth extra-sensory-percepting in my opinion, but I think that of every old prison I’ve visited, mostly because I always feel like I’m in a first-person shooter when I roam the corridors, and that’s a pleasant feeling for me.
+Anyway, ESP’s well worth extra-sensory-percepting, in my opinion, but I think that of every old prison I’ve visited, mostly because I always feel like I’m in a first-person shooter when I roam the corridors, and that’s a pleasant feeling for me.
 So balance that recommendation out in your own head.